seanmowz/100-days-of-code/README.md

 # My #100DaysOfCode Challenge
-This is a log to keep track of myprogress for coding at least 1 hour every day for 100 days :)
+This is a log to keep track of my progress for coding at least 1 hour every day for 100 days :)
 ## Contents

 * [Rules](rules.md)